tgore-nd/LeastSquaresMonteCarlo/README.md

 # Least-Squares Monte Carlo Options Pricing Algorithm
 ## Overview
-For this project, I:
-*
+### Features
+* A working Python implementation of the Least-Squares Monte Carlo (LSM) options pricing method, as seen in Longstaff-Schwartz (2001), implemented directly in NumPy
+* NumPy implementations of linear regression, regularization, decision trees, and random forests from scratch
+* Parameter selection methods to find optimal (efficient) basis expansions and time steps
+* Multithreaded evaluations of LSM to significantly boost speed of valuation processes
+* Finite difference implementations to value options under the Heston and Heston-Hull-White models to serve as a baseline for LSM tuning

+### About Me
-**About me:** I am a Physics & Applied Mathematics major at the University of Notre Dame.
+I am a Physics & Applied Mathematics major at the University of Notre Dame.
 I have extensive experience in data analytics, mathematical modeling, and machine learning throughout experimental nuclear physics, an NSF undergraduate research fellowship, and a quantitative finance internship.
 If you would like to get in touch, please reach out via email at [tgore@nd.edu](mailto:tgore@nd.edu).

 ## Introduction
 ### Finite Differencing
 Determining the fair value of an option is a central problem throughout trading.
 Various analytical and numerical methods exist in the options pricing realm.

 If we choose to model options using a low-dimensional (few factor) model, the *finite difference* method of option pricing can prove useful.
-Here, we approximate the model's partial derivative terms as small finite differences in the dependent variable $y$ divided by the independent variable $x$.
+Here, we approximate the model's partial derivative terms as small finite differences in the function value $y$ divided by the independent variable $x$.
 For first-order derivatives, assuming a sufficiently small step size $h$, this looks like:
 $$
 \begin{aligned}
+    \text{Forward Differnce: }\frac{\partial y}{\partial x} &\approx \frac{y(x+h) - y(x)}{h}\\
-    \frac{\partial y}{\partial x} &\approx \frac{y(x+h) - y(x)}{h}
+    \text{Central Difference: }\frac{\partial y}{\partial x} &\approx \frac{y(x+h) - y(x-h)}{2h}
 \end{aligned}
 $$